datamade/how-to/django/README.md

 This directory catalogs our preferred Django extensions for common functionality.
 In some cases, it also provides extended documentation for setup and use.

+**Our cookiecutter for creating a new Django app lives in the [containerization templates](https://github.com/datamade/how-to/tree/master/docker/templates) directory.**

 ## Standard toolkit

 | Objective | Library | Internal documentation |